straut12/sj4u-gh/_pages/ref/coding/html.md

 Now you can setup a link to the apex or subdomain

 **Option 1.
 Configure apex domain**
-Configure apex domain, ie example.com.
+Configure apex domain.
 GitHub also recommends setting up the *www* subdomain while you're at it.
 GitHub Pages will automatically create the redirect from www to your apex domain name.
-* On github go to **Pages** and enter your domain name in the **Custom domain** name field (ie example.com)
+* On github go to **Pages** and enter your domain name in the **Custom domain** name field (yoursite.com)
-  * Create a file called CNAME with the domain name in it (ie example.com)
+  * Create a file called CNAME with the domain name in it (yoursite.com)
 * Go to your DNS provider and under manage DNS Domain add the A Records for [github IP addresses](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site)
   * Type is **A Record**, Host name is **@**, and value/target is **185.199.108.153**
   * Type is **A Record**, Host name is **@**, and value/target is **185.199.109.153**